TsumiNa/meteor-aurelia/README.md

 - Use `.au.js` for every javascript file that Aurelia will handle. (with `meteor-typescript` can use `.ts`)
 - Use `.au.html` or `.jade` for every Aurelia Templates.

-You can mix these things as your wish.
+You can mix these things if your wish.

 ### Copyright and license